 - Double-check that you have set Unity Editor to use Any Android device.
 Refer to this section above if you don’t know what I’m talking about.

 - Try a different USB wire and / or a different USB port.
 Some USB wires and ports are for charging only, and aren’t able to transmit data.

 - Close and re-open Unity on your computer.
 Sometimes this does the trick.

 - Restart Unity Remote on your Android device.
-Sometimes, this is what does the trick.
+Other times, this does the trick.

 - Restart your computer and / or your Android device.
 If you’re really unfortunate, this is what will do the trick.